 Even once the employee has left it is very important to keep certain documents relating to their separation process.
 These will include their formal termination notice as well as their exit interview, if any, and the documents relating to the suspension of their benefits and their last compensation paid.
 Documents relating to returning the business’ property should be kept here too.

-What You Should Keep In Your Employees' Personnel Files
+What You Should Keep in Your Employees' Personnel Files

-The personnel file is important not just for recordkeeping during the employee’s time of employment but also in case, after the employee’s has left the company, there is a lawsuit or some other dispute.
+The personnel file is important not just for recordkeeping during the employee’s time of employment but also in case, after the employee has left the company, there is a lawsuit or some other dispute.
 The personnel file is therefore very important to keep up-to-date as well as clear of non-objective documentation.

 Include Everything Relating to Employee Performance in the Personnel Files